-- Investigation Report, H2008-IR-002, Office of the Information and Privacy Commissioner, July 3, 2008.
+- Investigation Report H2008-IR-002, Office of the Information and Privacy Commissioner of Alberta, 2008.

-- Order HO-004, Information and Privacy Commissioner/Ontario, March 2007.
+- Order HO-004, Office of the Information and Privacy Commissioner of Ontario, 2007.

 THIS PUBLICATION IS FOR INFORMATION PURPOSES ONLY.
 NOTHING IN THIS PUBLICATION SHOULD BE CONSTRUED AS LEGAL ADVICE FROM ANY LAWYER, CONTRIBUTOR OR THE CNPS.
 READERS SHOULD CONSULT LEGAL COUNSEL FOR SPECIFIC ADVICE.